cristi2019255/MultimediaRetrieval/README.md

 In order to get the project started first run the following command: `pip install -r requirements.txt`

+For the technical report I've set up a latex file in overleaf, please follow this link `https://www.overleaf.com/1781678451tvmkmtkhcrbg`

 ## TODO

 Download the benchmark dataset from princeton and put it here (the website was down)